hawadoh/personal-website/content/research/urss/epr-tolerant-identity-testing.md

 After all $N$ measurement rounds (one round for each i.i.d. copy of $\rho_{AB}$), Alice and Bob publicly reveal their outcome strings $x = (x_1, \dots, x_N)$, $\tilde{x} = (\tilde{x}_1, \dots, \tilde{x}_N)$ over the CAC.

-Unlike BB84, we **force the bases to match** every round, so every measurement contributes to the statistic.
+Unlike BB84, in this context we're not interested in secrecy.
+We **force the bases to match** every round, so every measurement contributes to the statistic.
 Therefore, for each $i \in [N]$, Alice and Bob measure in the same basis and we define the observed mismatch (error) rate
 $$
 \hat{\delta}
 ~=~\frac{1}{N}\,\Big|\{\,i\in[N]: x_i \neq \tilde{x}_i\,\}\Big|,